pieman64/ESPecoMon/README.md

 [WeMos](https://www.aliexpress.com/item/WEMOS-D1-mini-Pro-16M-bytes-external-antenna-connector-ESP8266-WIFI-Internet-of-Things-development-board/32724692514.html)
 [NodeMCU](https://www.aliexpress.com/item/1pcs-Wireless-module-NodeMcu-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266-CP2102-with-pcb/32720917001.html)

+The ESP8266 has a 1.0V ADC but the plug and play development boards above are adapted to accept 3.2 / 3.3V.
+As the ACS712 is a 5V module requiring **at least 4.5V input voltage** you can power it from the 5V outlet on these development boards but only to **60%** of the rated current.
+To use the full current rating you need an additional 180K Ohm resistor between the data out of the ACS712 and the ESP's analogue port.

 Select a 5A, 20A or [30A ACS712](https://www.aliexpress.com/item/30A-range-Current-Sensor-Module-ACS712-Module/1893200600.html) current sensor.
 We use the 30A module but we suspect you will get better accuracy from the lower rated modules if you are monitoring low current devices.
+For a detailed explanation of how the ACS712 interfaces with an Arduino / ESP8266 take a look at [Sparkfun's guide](https://learn.sparkfun.com/tutorials/acs712-low-current-sensor-hookup-guide) for their breakout board.

 Flash your ESP8266 with [ESPecoMon.ino](https://github.com/pieman64/ESPecoMon/blob/master/ESPecoMon.ino) but don't forget to enter your credentials (Blynk token, SSID and PWD) before flashing.